 Before completing the placement test, you must complete an admissions application to Woodland Community College.
-This application can be completed in person at the Admissions Department, Building 700, or on the Internet at http://wcc.yccd.edu/.
+This application can be completed in person at the Admissions Department, Building 700, at the Colusa Campus, or on the Internet at http://wcc.yccd.edu/.
 Select option "Apply Now" to start the application.